 Cultural Activities & Excursions

-The program begins with a two-day, two-night, on-site orientation in Lima, Peru, during which time students will visit some of Lima’s most important sites.
+The program begins with an on-site orientation in Lima, Peru, during which time students will visit some of Lima’s most important sites.

 Cultural activities in Cuzco will take place at the Cathedral (17th Century) and El Triunfo (16th - 17th Century), the Museo de Arte Religioso del Arzobispado (Museum of Viceregal Art), the Museo Inka, the Coricancha/Iglesia y Convento de Santo Domingo, the Iglesia la Compañia de Jesús, and the Museo de Santa Catalina.
 Additionally, students will attend Corpus Christi in the Plaza de Armas on May 30, 2013.